 Student: 5 Euro.

 There may be unexpected changes in the schedule.

-In 1555 Pope Paolo IV established the ghetto, one of the most decrepit and rundown districts of the city, where Jews were forced to live apart from the rest of the population.
+In 1555 Pope Paul IV established the ghetto, choosing one of the most dilapidated and unhealthy neighborhoods in the city, where the Jews were forced to live apart from the rest of the population.

 In 1870 Jews were finally free and, within the next decades, the whole area was demolished and rebuilt over the river level.

 The new neighborhood, as we see it nowadays, extends over an area of four city blocks, crossed in its lenght by Via Catalana and Via del Tempio.
 It is delimited on one side by Via Portico d’Ottavia and on the other by the Tiber river.